pranabekka/pranabekka.github.io/content/drafts/prog-rep-6.md

-Here's some future directions to ponder, in no particular order of importance or cohesion, as I put together posts for them:
+Here's some future directions to ponder, in no particular order of importance or cohesion, as I put together posts and designs for them:

 * Auto-complete with fuzzy matching.